-7 months ago we had our fist child.
+7 months ago we had our first child.
 She is a beautiful 19 lb bundle of fun, crankiness, and stinky diapers.
-We love her more then words can explain!
-BUT, I have never had low back issues until now.
-From bouncing her to get her to go to sleep, to carrying her for an hour through the store, my low back has never had an unbalanced workout like this in its life!
+We love her more than words can explain!
+But, I have never had low back issues until now.
+From bouncing her to get her to go to sleep to carrying her for an hour through the store, my low back has never had an unbalanced workout like this in its life!
 As a chiropractor myself, I get adjusted about once a week.
-When I’d see my chiropractor, it was normally a basic adjustment to maintain my health, and there was rarely every a major misalignment.
+When I’d see my chiropractor, it was normally a basic adjustment to maintain my health, and there was rarely ever a major misalignment.
 Now I find my chiropractor telling me, “What the heck are you doing to your back?”

 With prostate problems, colon problems, and erectile dysfunction being such an issue in our society, we need to start thinking about how we can be healthy every day to prevent these disease processes.